avikadam/case_studies/k8s/architecture.md

 ```

 #### 💡 Analogy:
-<i>Like an office doorbell wired to ring on a specific port – anyone with the address and port can reach it.</i>
+_Like an office doorbell wired to ring on a specific port – anyone with the address and port can reach it._

 ---